ReceiptToSheet

 Foreceipt is a well-built app.
 6,600 reviews don't happen by accident.

 But its Google Drive integration is a storage solution, not a data solution.
-If you're scanning receipts in Foreceipt and still manually touching data to use it — which is what thousands of its users describe — you're getting half the benefit of a receipt scanner.
+If you're scanning receipts in Foreceipt and still manually touching data to get it into a spreadsheet, you're getting half the benefit of a receipt scanner.

-ReceiptToSheet closes the loop: scan, done, data is in your Sheet.
-That's the entire job.
+ReceiptToSheet closes the loop.
+Scan, done, data is in your Sheet.
+That's the job.

 Ready to stop exporting CSVs?